-The Professional Internship course CSCI 6930 / LING 6930 (as of Spring 2024) allows international CLASIC graduate students to receive academic credit for professional internships that have an academic component to them suitable for graduate-level coursework.
+The Professional Internship course LING 6930 allows international CLASIC graduate students to receive CPT authorization and academic credit for professional internships that have an academic component to them suitable for graduate-level coursework.
 This course may be taken during any term following a student's initial enrollment and participation in the graduate program.